jdmar3/jdmar3.github.io/_posts/2017-08-03-affirmative-action.md

 1. It is not working.
 There is an embarrassing number of white students at universities and students of color still have trouble getting into, paying for, and graduating from university.
 2. If you believe that affirmative action means taking something away from a white person, you are a white supremacist.
 This is unequivocal.
-3. Our universities are (sometimes literally) built on a foundation of white supremacism.
+3. U.S. universities are (sometimes literally) built on a foundation of white supremacism.
+To argue otherwise is deluded and intellectually dishonest.
 4. White students have every single advantage available to them when it comes to university admission, including legacy preference.

 In addition, many white people apparently erroneously believe that people of color have a free-ride to college in the United States.